 5. When will I receive my actual teaching certificate?

 At the end of each semester, education students will participate in graduation.
 However, it is important to note that while everyone is allowed to walk at graduation, each year some students don't actually graduate.
-After graduation, the Degree Check office at Missouri State starts the process of verifying graduation for each person who files for graduation, and the Teacher Certification Office starts the process of completing certification paperwork for each graduate.
+After graduation, the Office of the Registrar at Missouri State starts the process of verifying graduation for each person who files for graduation, and the Teacher Certification Office starts the process of completing certification paperwork for each graduate.
 This process will take several weeks.
 Typically, it will be a month or more between graduation day and the day the Teacher Certification Office can actually recommend you for certification.
 Here is a timeline for a typical spring semester as an example:

 - May 15th - Commencement Day